At a glance

 Students will be provided with an overview of state-of-the-art methods for modelling and understanding the surrounding scene or an image content.
 In the first part we will present elements of classical computer vision (feature detection, depth estimation, motion analysis).
 In a second part, students will get acquainted with the problem of representing and understanding the image content adaptively by means of shallow or deep machine learning algorithms.

-The course is linked to the introductory Deep Learning course.
-The two courses are self-contained and can be taken independently, but students interested in both will be provided extra information to better relate the two subjects.
+CVCC is a 20 hours crash course on computer vision, including principles and algorithms and hands-on activities.
+The course is linked to DL.
+The two courses are self-contained and can be taken independently, with very little overlap, but students interested in both will be provided extra information to better relate the two subjects.

 Image filters and image features